tekartik/sqflite/README.md

 this sample demo.
 All calls are currently synchronized and transactions block are exclusive.
 A basic way to support concurrent access is to open a database multiple times but it only works on iOS as Android reuses the same database object. a native thread for each transaction and zoning inTransaction calls could be a potential future solution
-* Only TEXT and INTEGER types are tested for now
+* Only TEXT, INTEGER and REAL types are tested for now.
+No support for BLOB yet